ernestechie/lendsqr/README.md

 - First clone the project onto your machine by running `git clone git@github.com:ernestechie/lendsqr-fe-test.git`

+- After cloning the project, install all necessary dependencies by running `npm install`

-- After cloning the project, navigate into the project directory and run `npm run dev`
+- After installing all the dependencies, navigate into the project directory and run `npm run dev`

 - The project should start running in your browser now.